spatie/laravel-google-calendar/README.md

 ### Authentication with OAuth2

-This package now supports OAuth2 authentication, allowing you to authenticate with an actual Google account.
-This makes it possible to create and manage events with your own Google account rather than a separate service account.
-This also enables you to use source urls in your events, which are only visible to the creator of the event (see [docs](https://developers.google.com/calendar/v3/reference/events) for more on the source property).
+This package supports OAuth2 authentication.
+This allows you to authenticate with an actual Google account, and to create and manage events with your own Google account.

 OAuth2 authentication requires a token file, in addition to the credentials file.
 The easiest way to generate both of these files is by using the [php quickstart tool](https://developers.google.com/calendar/quickstart/php).
 Following this guide will generate two files, `credentials.json` and `token.json`.
 They must be saved to your project as `oauth-credentials.json` and `oauth-token.json`, respectively.
 Check the config file in this package for exact details on where to save these files.